 Each Respondent is asked to please describe your company’s experience in serving clients of a similar size to the State that also had a similar scope.
 Please provide specific clients and detailed examples.

-2.3.15 Payment

-Respondent should be able to accept payment by credit card as an optional form of payment but should be able to accept other forms of payment from the State as well.
-In the Respondent’s proposal, the Respondent should agree to accept any credit card-user handling fees associated with acceptance of the State’s Purchasing Card.
-Please demonstrate how your company will meet this requirement of accepting payment by credit card as the only form of payment if the State chooses to implement this policy.

-2.3.16 Extending Pricing to Other Governmental Bodies

-The Respondent must indicate within its Executive Summary if it agrees to extend the prices of awarded products and/or services to other governmental bodies.
-The Respondent should note the following:

-Other Governmental Bodies are defined as an agency, a board, a branch, a bureau, a commission, a council, a department, an institution, an office, or another establishment of any of the following:

-The judicial branch

-The legislative branch

-A political subdivision as defined in IC 5-22-2-22 and IC 36-1-2-13 (includes school corporations, municipal corporations, Legislative body, Taxing district, Town, Township, and Unit)

-A State educational institution

-The State DOES NOT accept any responsibility for purchase orders issued by other governmental bodies.

-All other governmental bodies must be willing to accept items as described in the specifications without any changes once the solicitation is awarded.
+.

+.

 2.4 Technical Proposal

 The Technical Proposal must be divided into the sections as described below.
 Every point made in each section must be addressed in the order given.
 The same outline numbers must be used in the response.
 Where appropriate, supporting documentation may be referenced by a page and paragraph number.
 However, when this is done, the body of the Technical Proposal must contain a meaningful summary of the referenced material.
 The referenced document must be included as an appendix to the technical proposal with referenced sections clearly marked.
 If there are multiple references or multiple documents, these must be listed and organized for ease of use by the State.
 The Technical Proposal Template is Attachment F.